 We were undertaking all repair and servicing on all makes and models of cars, 4x4 and light commercial and even 7.5tone lorries.
-I would never turn any thing away, a challenge was always good and now it's still the same - apart from I no longer work on lorries.
+I would never turn any thing away, a challenge was always good and it is still the same now - although I no longer work on lorries.

-In late 2008 I took on an apprentice to train up and help me with the ever growing work load, at this point we started doing light restoration work and building our own cars for shows, this soon turned in to full restoration work and modifications on various cars and 4x4s.
-At this point my passion for cars changed from show and shine concourse vehicles to 4x4 although I'd always had Land Rovers from the age of 17.
-This is the point where I decided to start doing a little more with Land Rovers but I also wouldn't turn my back on the key part of the business, which is general repairs and maintenance.
+In late 2008, I took on an apprentice to train up and help me with the ever growing work load, we started doing light restoration work and building our own cars for shows, this soon turned in to full restoration work and modifications on various cars and 4x4s.
+At this point, my passion for cars changed from show and shine concourse vehicles to 4x4s.
+I had always had an interest in Land Rovers and had my first when I was 17.
+This is the point where I decided to start doing a little more with them but I also promised myself that not to turn my back on the key part of the business, which is general repairs and maintenance.

-Tash is now a director alongside myself and we now have another apprentice working for us plus a full time mechanic and my eldest son is now learning the trade.
-We have also sponsored events for the off-road club we trial with and run our very own event known as the LMS family fun day all in aid of raising money for local charities which we intend to make a yearly event.
+Tash is now a director alongside myself and we now have another apprentice working for us plus a full time mechanic.
+My eldest son is now an apprentice and learning the trade also.
+We have sponsored various events for the off-road club we trial with and even run our very own event known as the LMS family fun day, all in aid of raising money for local charities, which we intend to make a yearly event.